First White Terror: Background

 The Reign of Terror ended on 9 Thermidor Year II (27 July 1794) when Robespierre and his associates were overthrown.
 However, there was not an immediate reaction to his rule, and for many months, an unstable political climate prevailed before a new order emerged.
 In Paris, there were increasing attacks on sans-culottes by Muscadins, and there were attacks on Jacobins in Lyon and Nimes in February 1795.
 However, only when a number of conditions changed did anti-Jacobin forces feel sufficiently confident to escalate these attacks into a full-scale White Terror.

-Politically, the Thermidorean Reaction did not remove from power all those who had been involved in the Reign of Terror – indeed, some of the most feared terrorists, including Jean-Baptiste Carrier and Joseph Fouché had been involved in overthrowing Robespierre, largely because they feared him calling them to account.
+Politically, the Thermidorian Reaction did not remove from power all those who had been involved in the Reign of Terror – indeed, some of the most feared terrorists, including Jean-Baptiste Carrier and Joseph Fouché had been involved in overthrowing Robespierre, largely because they feared him calling them to account.
 It took a period of several months before all of the leading figures associated with the Reign of Terror were brought to trial or removed from power.

 Economically, there were food shortages as a result of a hard winter in 1794–5, and the assignat currency collapsed.
 The harvest of 1794 was poor, particularly in the areas which supplied Paris, and in many northern areas, people were reduced to consuming seed during the winter.
 Further south, rivers remained iced over and roads remained impassable in the spring, hindering trade and raising local prices.
 The assignat fell from 31% of its face value in August 1794 to 24% in November, 17% in February, and 8% in April 1795.
 In Paris, hunger and desperation led to the Germinal uprising of April 1795.

 Militarily, the National Convention was fighting the Chouannerie rebellion in western France until December 1794.
 The Treaty of La Jaunaye which ended the rebellion allowed the return of non-juring priests.
 The agreement ended the direct military emergency facing the Republic and weakened the standing of the Civil Constitution of the Clergy.